CMMB Opens Hospital in Haiti

 About CMMB – Healthier Lives Worldwide

-The Catholic Medical Mission Board, now known universally as CMMB, is an international NGO providing long-term, community-based medical and development aid to communities affected by poverty and unequal access to healthcare.
+The Catholic Medical Mission Board, universally known as CMMB, is an international NGO providing long-term, community-based medical and development aid to communities affected by poverty and unequal access to healthcare.
 For over a century, CMMB has worked to strengthen and support communities through healthcare programs and initiatives, the deployment of medicines and medical supplies, and the placement of volunteers.
 Now in their second century, as part of a new global strategic platform, CMMB is focusing on women, children, and adolescent health.
 CMMB works in collaboration with hundreds of local and international partners to deliver sustainable health services in targeted communities within Africa, Latin America, and the Caribbean.